 Once your starter has sat for a day, it’s time to make the dough.
 “I take the starter, and I add it into flour, water, and sea salt.
 Then that’s mixed, and once it’s all mixed, I ball [the dough] and then that sits for about another eight hours,” says Mangieri.
 Again, this will be done all without refrigeration or yeast.

 Once your dough is ready, put it on the bench and gently flatten with your fingertips.
 No need to flip it in the air.
 “That usually means the dough was refrigerated, and I’m not a fan of that,” Mangieri says.
 Instead, gently open up the dough, and try not to push too much of the air out of it so that the pizza, Mangieri says, “can do its own thing, to have its own life, and to come out kind of crazy looking, with a crazy shape and air pockets and all.”

-“For my favorite, our marinara pizza, I use olive oil.,” says Mangieri.
+“For my favorite, our marinara pizza, I use San Marzano tomatoes,” says Mangieri.
 “They just have a more complex flavor.”
-He tops the pizza with crushed tomatoes, and then advises simple toppings, like oregano, fresh garlic, fresh basil, and extra virgin
+He tops the pizza with crushed tomatoes, and then advises simple toppings, like oregano, fresh garlic, fresh basil, and extra virgin olive oil.

 For the record, the marinara pizza mentioned above does not use cheese.
 But you probably want cheese on yours.
 So add it now, and use a good, fresh mozzarella if you can, and don’t overdo it.
 When in doubt, use less cheese than you think you need rather than risking going over the top.

 Ideally, you want to generate between 700º to 800º degrees Fahrenheit to bake the perfect pizza, and if you can get it that hot, you’ll only need to bake for about three or four minutes.
 Otherwise, get the oven cranking as hot as you can and bake for 10 to 12 minutes.